sigsum/sigsum/log.md

   - `root_hash`: Merkle tree root hash, hex-encoded.
   - `signature`: log signature for the above tree head, hex-encoded.
   - `cosignature`: repeated zero or more times.
-The value on each line consists of 4 fields, separated by single space characters.
-The first field is the cosignature version, an arbitrary non-empty string of non-space ascii characters, currently "v1".
-Second field is the hash of the witness' public key, in hex, third field is the cosignature timestamp, in decimal, and the fourth field is the witness' cosignature, in hex.
+The value on each line consists of 3 fields, separated by single space characters.
+The first field is the hash of the witness' public key, in hex, the second field is the cosignature timestamp, in decimal, and the third field is the witness' cosignature, in hex.

 **Example:**